 Sometimes the damage is beyond repair.
 If rhinestones are cloudy, cracked, or the foil backing has oxidised, the best fix is to replace them entirely.

-Replacement is especially helpful if only a few stones are affected—it’s a great way to refresh the whole piece without starting from scratch.
+Replacement is especially helpful if only a few stones are affected: it is a great way to refresh the whole piece without starting from scratch.

 Preventing Rhinestones from Fading Again

-Now that you’ve restored your sparkle, here’s how to keep rhinestones looking pristine longer:
+Now that you have restored your sparkle, here is how to keep rhinestones looking pristine longer:

-- Store them properly: Use a soft cloth pouch or separate compartments to avoid scratching.
+- Store them properly: use a soft cloth pouch or separate compartments to avoid scratching.
+For a full storage walkthrough, see our companion guide on how to store and organise your rhinestones.

 Bonus Tips for Specialty Items

-If you're working with rhinestones on clothing or performance wear, you might find these extra ideas useful:
+If you are working with rhinestones on clothing or performance wear, you might find these extra ideas useful:

 - For fabric-backed stones, use a lint roller or tape to pick up surface dust.

-- If you’ve used glue-on rhinestones, inspect the adhesive over time.
+- If you have used glue-on rhinestones, inspect the adhesive over time.
 Regulate humidity and avoid direct sunlight to prevent yellowing or peeling.

 When to Call in the Pros